 Who Can Submit?

-VRA members, image users in archives, libraries, museums, and educational contexts, and the extended community of information professionals are encouraged to submit original articles to be considered for publication in the VRA Bulletin provided he or she owns the copyright to the work being submitted or is authorized by the copyright owner or owners to submit the article.
+VRA members, image users in archives, libraries, museums, and educational contexts, and the extended community of information professionals are encouraged to submit original articles to be considered for publication in the VRA Bulletin, provided they own the copyright to the work being submitted or are authorized by the copyright owner or owners to submit the article.
 Authors are the owners of the copyrights to their works (an exception in the non-academic world to this might exist if the authors have, as a condition of employment, agreed to transfer copyright to their employer).

 Registration and log-in are required to submit items online and to check the status of current submissions using the VRA Bulletin's electronic publishing tools.
 Any questions about using the online system should be directed to the Production Editor.